Vidi0/scratch-io/docs/wharf/patch.md

    - Move the cursor in the old file forward (positive values) or backward (negative values)
  - eof (`bool`)
-   - When set to true, indicates the end of the control operation loop
+   - When set to true, indicates that no further control operations are present for the current file

-After the final control operation, a `SyncOp` protobuf message  with its `type` field set to `HEY_YOU_DID_IT` is emitted to terminate the patching process for the current file.
+After the final control operation, a `SyncOp` protobuf message  with its `type` field set to `HEY_YOU_DID_IT` is emitted.
+This explicitly marks the end of reconstruction for the current file and concludes its patch operations.

 ```mermaid
 ---